 Power This LED will light green after the Switch is powered on to indicate the ready state of the device.
 The indicator is dark when the Switch is powered off.
 Console This LED should blink during the Power-On Self Test (POST).
 When the POST is finished, the LED goes dark.
 This indicator is lit sold green when the Switch is being logged into via out-of-band/local console management through the RS-232 console port in the back of the Switch using a straight-through serial cable.
 RPS This LED will be lit when the redundant power supply is present and in use.
-Otherwise it will remain dark.
-One row of LEDs for each port is located above the ports on the front panel.
+Otherwise, it will remain dark.
+Port LEDs One row of LEDs for each port is located above the ports on the front panel.
 The first LED is for the top port and the second one is for the bottom ports.
-These port LEDs will light two different colors for 10M and 100M.
-Port LEDs Amber - For speeds of 10 Mbps.
-A solid light denotes activity on the port while a blinking light indicates a valid link.
-Green - For speeds of 100 Mbps.
-A solid light denotes activity on the port while a blinking light indicates a valid link.
-100M/10M These LEDs will light steady green to indicate that the port is transferring data at 100Mbps.
-Gigabit Ports The Switch's two Mini GBIC ports have their own corresponding LEDs: .
-51.65 Speed - This LED will light solid green when the port is transferring at a rate of
+The LED will light green when there is a secure connection to a device from the corresponding port.
+This LED will blink when there is activity on the port.
+Gigabit Ports The Switch's two Mini GBIC ports have their own corresponding LEDs.
+The LED will light green when there is a secure connection to a device from the corresponding port.
+This LED will blink when there is activity on the port.